Navigating Planar Topologies in Near-Optimal Space and Time: Abstract

 \section{Abstract}

-We show that the topological model, a semantically rich standard to represent GIS data, can be encoded succinctly while efficiently answering a number of topology-related queries.
-We build on recent succinct planar graph representations so as to encode a model with $m$ edges within $4m+o(m)$ bits and answer various queries relating nodes, edges, and faces in $o(\log\log m)$ time, or any time in $\omega(\log m)$ for a few complex ones.
+{ We show that any embedding of a planar graph can be encoded succinctly while efficiently answering a number of topological queries near-optimally.
+More precisely, we build on a succinct representation that encodes an embedding of $m$ edges within $4m$ bits, which is close to the information-theoretic lower bound of about $3.58m$.
+With $4m+o(m)$ bits of space, we show how to answer a number of topological queries relating nodes, edges, and faces, most of them in any time in $\omega(1)$.
+Further, we show that with $O(m)$ bits of space we can solve all those operations in $O(1)$ time.}